 - Cleaning your airbrush gun

 You don’t need expensive airbrush cleaners, I simply run water through my gun until it runs clear.
 I add some vodka, to help dislodge any stubborn colour.
-Darker colours are harder to clean out, so I would try airbrush with lighter colours first then move onto your darker colours.
+Darker colours are harder to clean out, so airbrush with lighter colours first then move onto your darker colours.
 Always clean your gun straight after using it, don’t let the colour sit in your gun for a long period of time.

 - Icing your biscuit for airbrushing